abysssal/lawless-shade/Game Design Document.md

 # Art

 ## Design
 A dark approach will be taken for the art, since you're hiding in a dark facility (duh), and it's made to provide a sense of uncertainty when entering into the map.
-The art style will be made with pixel art, using Piskel to make the sprites, and GIMP to design the levels.
+The art style will be made with pixel art, in an 8x8 resolution, using Piskel to make the sprites, and GIMP to design the levels.
 # Audio

 ## Music